telerik/ajax-docs/controls/grid/client-side-programming/griddataitem-object/methods/get_dataitem.md

-##

 This method provides reference to the DataItem object (data container).
 Useful to obtain data from a particular row cell passing the UniqueName of the column as an indexer.
+Applicable only when client-side binding is used.

 |  **get_dataItem()**  |